File Watching and Atomic Replacement

 Windows Differences

-Windows file sharing modes interact forcefully with rename().
-On POSIX, atomicity permits replacing an open file while the old inode stays alive until its last file descriptor closes.
-On Windows, replacement can fail when another process opened the target without delete-sharing permissions.
-Node can surface that as EPERM or EACCES.
-The atomic operation aborted cleanly, but the replacement was blocked by the other handle's sharing mode.
+Windows file sharing rules affect replacement.
+On POSIX, replacing an open file is allowed, and the old inode stays alive until its last descriptor closes.
+On Windows, replacement can fail if another process opened the target without delete-sharing permission.

 async function renameWithRetry(tempPath, targetPath) {